Wellness and Watering a Cactus (11-3-21)

 Andrew Embry

-Last week was about embracing inclusion in hybrid work environments.
-This week is about middle school and embracing awkwardness.
+Last week was about the struggle with leading in uncertainty.
+This week is about my mom cooking breakfast and being enough.

 Have a jolly good day,